vbrusca/GenAsm/README.md

 6. Includes full set of unit tests to verify the binary output of the example programs.

 ## Demonstration Program Details
-My apologies, all of these aren't quite ready yet.
-Porting all of the VASM assembly source to GenAsm and plugging it into the GameBoy Advance screen demonstration and the unit tests is needed.
-I hope to have it done soon.
+You can use these as simple examples of running ARM-1 instructions.
+Some example programs include the ARM-1 assembly code needed to prepare the hardware for the GameBoy Advance emulator so you can actually run the resulting binary on a GBA emulator which is pretty cool.

 <pre>
 Name: TEST_A_AllOpCodes